Last updated: 2026-04-20

 Should You Buy the 2023 Ford Maverick?

-Its complaint rate (32.7 per 10k sold) is above the Truck segment average of 10.7.
+Its complaint rate of 32.7 per 10,000 vehicles sold runs above the Truck segment average of 10.7.
 The most common reports involve power train (107).

-A pre-purchase inspection is recommended for used examples, with particular attention to power train (107).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to power train (107).
+An extended warranty is worth pricing out.

 Compared to the 2024 Ford Maverick, which scored 11 points higher.
 See also the 2022 Ford Maverick for an earlier comparison.